Terri Steuben has been listening to animals all of her life. She shares her insight and experiences in two wonderful books.

 Tails of Triumph: Animals Tell Their Katrina Stories

-In her second book, Terri shares what the animals told her about Hurricane Katrina and “the day the water came.”
+In her amazing memoir, Terri shares what the animals told her about Hurricane Katrina and “the day the water came.”

 Terri kept a journal of her experiences with The Humane Society of the United States in the summer of 2005, as she found and rescued animals in the muddy rubble of New Orleans.
 Dogs, cats, horses and other creatures that survived Katrina talked to her about their despair, confusion, determination and, ultimately, freedom.